Zooplankton: Mixoplankton

 A number of forams are mixotrophic.
 These have unicellular algae as endosymbionts, from diverse lineages such as the green algae, red algae, golden algae, diatoms, and dinoflagellates.
 Mixotrophic foraminifers are particularly common in nutrient-poor oceanic waters.
 Some forams are kleptoplastic, retaining chloroplasts from ingested algae to conduct photosynthesis.

 By trophic orientation, dinoflagellates are all over the place.
 Some dinoflagellates are known to be photosynthetic, but a large fraction of these are in fact mixotrophic, combining photosynthesis with ingestion of prey (phagotrophy).
 Some species are endosymbionts of marine animals and other protists, and play an important part in the biology of coral reefs.
 Others predate other protozoa, and a few forms are parasitic.
 Many dinoflagellates are mixotrophic and could also be classified as phytoplankton.
-The toxic dinoflagellate Dinophysis acuta acquire chloroplasts from its prey.
-"It cannot catch the cryptophytes by itself, and instead relies on ingesting ciliates such as the red Myrionecta rubra, which sequester their chloroplasts from a specific cryptophyte clade (Geminigera/Plagioselmis/Teleaulax)".
+The toxic dinoflagellate Dinophysis acuta acquires cryptophyte chloroplasts from its ciliate prey who in turn salvage chloroplasts from ingested cryptophytes.
+Stoecker et al. (2017) state that "[D. acuta] cannot catch the cryptophytes by itself, and instead relies on ingesting ciliates (red Myrionecta spp.), which sequester their chloroplasts from a specific cryptophyte clade (Geminigera/Plagioselmis/Teleaulax)".